usingh12/ECE285_MLIP_Project/README.md

     - Faster_RCNN_Stats.jpg - Plotted Stats for Faster-RCNN
     - Faster_RCNN_Video.avi - Video Detected File for Faster-RCNN
     - train_fasterrcnn.py - used to perform training on Faster-RCNN

+- SSD/ - files for SSD implementation:
+    - Video_experiments - folder that contains video test and detected file -2.mp4 - Test file
+        -test2_ssd.avi - Object detection on video
+    - experiment - folder that contains training plot results and dectectd images -Plot_loss.ipynb - notebook to plot varoius training loss for SSD -img - folder containg Detected File for SSD -Plots - folder containg Plotted Stats for SSD
+    - data/ - folder that stores the checkpoint files -label_map.json - Label Map
+        -Test_image.json - Test Images
+        -Test_objects.json - Test Objects
+        -Train_image.json - Train Images
+        -Train_objects.json - Train Objects
+        - BEST_checkpoint_ssd300.pth.tar - download this file from the above mentioned Google Drive link and place here
+    - SSD_Demo_IMG.ipynb - demo file for SSD implementation.
+This file detects objects on test images and plots the output.
+Kindly note that you need to download BEST_checkpoint_ssd300.pth.tar from the above mentioned Google Drive link and place it in root directory before running this.
+    - SSD_Demo_Video.ipynb - demo file for SSD implementation.
+This file generates detected video files as output.
+Kindly note that you need to download BEST_checkpoint_ssd300.pth.tar from the above mentioned Google Drive link and place it in root directory before running this.
+    - create_data_list.py - Create lists of images, the bounding boxes and labels of the objects in these images, and save these to file.
+    - detect.py - Detect objects in an image with a trained SSD300, and visualize the results.
+    - eval.py - used to calculate and display evaluation loss and mAP on VOC Test Set.
+    - model.py - file that stores the class for building SSD model
+    - train.py - script to train the model
+    - utils.py - utility functions for main SSD builders

 ### References <br>
 Apart from links above for SSD Arxiv paper and VOC dataset documentation, we referred to: